20% off many standard Southeastern Off-Peak train tickets online

 Hastings is home to the largest beach-launched fishing fleet in Europe and the remains of the first castle in England to be built by William the Conqueror.
 It is a preserved Old Town and has a strong local arts community with the Jerwood Gallery

-, to the East and West Clift Railways
+, to the East and West Cliff Railways

 Canterbury is a historic cathedral city that was a major pilgrimage site in the Middle Ages.
 Canterbury Cathedral is the centre point of any visit to the historical city, along with St Augustine’s Abbey and St Martin’s Church, making up Canterbury’s World Heritage Site.
-Canterbury East and West stations are also only a short walk away from the many shops and boutiques the city has to offer.
-To escape the bustling shopping centre, experience a sense of enclosure in Dane John Gardens located just a few yards away, with amazing views of the city.
+Canterbury East and West stations are only a short walk away from the many shops and boutiques the city has to offer.
+Experience amazing views of the city in Dane John Gardens located just a few yards away.

 If you are looking to visit a sandy beach on the Kent coast, Margate would be your ideal seaside holiday town.
 The seaside town boasts an artistic energy with its own world-class art gallery Turner Contemporary